 Trenton is a larger medium-sized city located in the state of New Jersey.
 With a population of 83,203 people and 55 constituent neighborhoods, Trenton is the seventh largest community in New Jersey.
-Trenton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Trenton was built prior to World War II, making it one of the older and more historic cities in the country.

 Trenton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Trenton is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Trenton who work in maintenance occupations (12.07%), office and administrative support (11.76%), and food service (8.53%).